 AAC was founded in August of 1990.
 We have supporters across Canada and are funded entirely by private donations.

 Since its inception, Animal Alliance has worked to create long term, positive change for animals and the environment.
-This progress is accomplished by engaging in electoral politics and lobbying for legislation that better protects animals and the environment we share.
+This progress is accomplished by engaging in electoral politics and advocating for legislation that better protects animals and the environment we share.

 Institutionalized Cruelty: Whether it’s the killing of wild animals in the name of ‘management’, cruelty in transportation of farmed animals, or the commercial slaughter of wildlife, Animal Alliance will continue to fight injustice wherever we find it.
 The lives of animals matter – and we continue to fight for those who cannot speak for themselves.